Our Goal: Developing smarter assessment solutions

 Quadrant Biosciences is currently working on solutions to this problem on two fronts: functional assessment and epigenetic biomarkers.

 Solution: The ClearEdge Brain Health Toolkit

-Introducing the ClearEdge Brain Health Toolkit, a new standard of care that will integrate clinical best practices into a single system with cloud-based analytics.
-ClearEdge will offer clinicians a suite of testing applications that are:
+The ClearEdge Brain Health Toolkit, a new standard of care that offers clinical best practices with cloud-based analytics.
+The ClearEdge Toolkit offers clinicians a suite of testing applications that are:

 Complete — ClearEdge provides clinicians a suite of tests and assessments to establish baselines and track brain health and wellness over time.
 The toolkit is comprised of separate tests for cognitive efficiency, balance assessment and symptoms tracking.

 Objective — Patient test results are quantitatively analyzed relative to prior performance

 Clinically reliable — The preliminary test-retest reliability assessment indicates that the system will be appropriate for clinical decision-making